 After his time as Minister President, Koch became Chairman of the Executive Board of Bilfinger SE from 2011 to 2014.

 From 2011 he was chairman of the Supervisory Board of UBS Deutschland AG, and today he heads the Supervisory Board of UBS Europe SE.
-He is also a member of the Supervisory Board of Vodafone Germany and Vice Chairman of the Peter-Dussmann-Stiftung, as well as Chairman of the Supervisory Board of Dussmann Stiftung & Co.
-KGaA.
+He is also a member of the Supervisory Board of Vodafone Germany and member of the Board of Trustees of the Peter Dussmann Foundation.

 Roland Koch teaches at the Frankfurt School of Finance and Management as a Professor of Management Practice in Regulated Environments.